Whitegrove Copse is located to the north of Bracknell, in the parish of Warfield.

 - has cycle paths that run from Goughs Lane to Tarragon Close and along the boundary near Top Common

 The site contains important wildlife relating to the diverse ancient woodland habitats including spring flowers such as bluebells, dead wood and old trees.
-Wildlife you might spot includes:
+Wildlife you might spot are:

 - speckled wood and holly blue butterflies